 - Always do your best.

-Kids believe everything adults say.
-That’s why most kids believe in Santa Claus.
-So you picked up most of your deepest beliefs while you couldn’t really think for yourself.
-Beliefs about how you are, how the world is and how you must act.
+Kids also automatically believe everything adults say.
+I means, that’s why most kids believe in Santa Claus.
+They’re not stupid, they’re just very trusting.
+So we picked up most of our deepest beliefs when we couldn’t really think for ourselves.
+Beliefs about who we are, what the world is like and what is the right way to live.

-As the New Testament of the Bible says: “In the beginning was the Word, and the Word was with God, and the Word was God.”
+The New Testament of the Bible starts by saying, “In the beginning was the Word, and the Word was with God, and the Word was God.”

 Being impeccable with your word is the correct use of your energy; it means to use your energy in the direction of truth and love for yourself.

 The biggest sin we make with our Word is to judge.
 Most of us have been trained to carry around an Inner Judge who is always harshly judging everything and everyone.
 And the most common target of this judgement is… ourselves!

 We are constantly judging and blaming ourselves, which means we are “going against ourselves” psychologically.
 Whenever we judge ourselves for anything, we are heading further down the path towards unhappiness and hell.
 Don Miguel says this is the #1 habit we need to stop if we want to be impeccable with our Word.